strptrk/clangwarningparser.nvim/README.md

     - `done`: the foreground color used to mark entries done
     - `preview_filepath`: the path's color in the floating preview window
     - `select_entry`: the foreground color of the currently hovered entry in the sidebar (background is the `CursorLine` highlight)

+## Usage

+Calling the `setup` function defines the command `CWParse`
+- `CWParse` to parse the current buffer as a clang-tidy output file
+- `CWParse file1 file2 ...` to parse the argument files as a clang-tidy output files
+- `CWParse buffers` to parse the currently opened buffers as clang-tidy output files